StanfordSNR/observatory/README.md

-autossh-script called by /etc/rc.local
-For a local username greg we include in rc.local:
+On a deployed box with local username greg, include in /etc/rc.local the line:
-sudo -u greg /home/greg/diagnostic_box_scripts/autossh-script.sh
+`sudo -u greg /home/greg/diagnostic_box_scripts/autossh-script.sh`